 What separates us from the presence of God

 There are times when we may be desperate to spend time with God but we can’t seem to connect.
 Here are some reasons that can make us feel separated from Him.

 - Fear of what other people may think of you.

 - Lack of understanding of how God communicates with us.

-- Lack of time.
+- Thoughts of unworthiness

 - Stress and various other distractions.

-Next, gather all the tools you will be needing and keep them in one place.
+- Gather all the tools you will need and keep them in one place.
 It wastes precious time if you have to first search the house for what you need.